-During the year 2018-19, MHRD, Gol has not provide any fund for construction of kitchen-cum-stores.
+Ministry of HRD, GoI has not provide any fund for construction of kitchencum-stores during the year 2019-20.

 As kitchen sheds have already been constructed in all eligible school units up to 2014 - 15, the new construction target for the next year is nil.